National day of Mongolia

 1274: Robert the Bruce was born at Turnberry Castle.

-1370: Marjory Stewart, the daughter of King Robert II, married John Dunbar, the first Earl of Moray, without her father’s consent.
+1370: Marjory Stewart, the daughter of King Robert II, married John Dunbar, the first Earl of Moray, against her father’s consent.

 1690: William III defeated the deposed James II at the Battle of the Boyne.